Sparks – the European MS Teams replacement compared

 Why Sparks instead of Teams?

-• Teams feature depth: video, chat, channels, calendar, tasks, contacts – near-complete parity with MS Teams
+• Teams feature depth: video, chat, channels, calendar (multi-backend incl.
+Sparks Cloud), tasks, contacts – broad parity with MS Teams, expanding module by module

 • EU development and EU hosting: No CLOUD Act, no US legal access to your data